kanishk-jain-01/tweetwise-ai/memory-bank/activeContext.md

 - [ ] Create a prompt that returns structured JSON for grammar suggestions.
 - [ ] Update `useAISuggestions` hook to fetch and manage grammar suggestions.
 - [ ] Display grammar suggestions in the `AISuggestions` panel.
+- [ ] Apply the same race condition prevention patterns used in spell check.

 ### 2. Tweet Critique Feature (NEXT)